THE NUMBER ONE JAZZ/WORLD FUSION BAND OF HUNGARY

 From 2002, the band gave concerts in 42 countries throughout Europe, Asia and North-America.
 Djabe is one of the most invited Hungarian bands by international festivals.

-Just to name a few of the most important venues: Rochester, Baltimore, Washington DC, San Jose – USA; Kaslo, Toronto, Edmonton, Vancouver – Canada; Burghausen, Berlin, Regensburg, München – Germany; Klaipeda, Kaunas – Lithuania; Riga, Saulkrasti – Latvia; Pori, Imatra – Finland; Tallin – Estonia; Glogow, Cracow, Warsaw – Poland; Stockholm – Sweden; London – England; Hradec Králové, Prague – Czech Republic; Bansko – Bulgaria; Graz, Vienna, Wiesen – Austria; Sarajevo – Bosnia and Herzegovina; Udine – Italy; Sines, Portiamo – Portugal; Baku – Azerbaijan; Seben, Garana – Romania; Nis, Novi Sad, Belgrade – Serbia, Ulaanbaatar – Mongolia; Almaty – Kazahstan; Bishkek – Kirgistan; Kuala Lumpur, Penang – Malaysia, Dubai – United Arab Emirates, Koktebel – Ukraine; The Hague – The Netherlands; Zagreb, Dubrovnik, Korcula, – Croatia; Bratislava – Slovakia; Crete – Greece; Moscow, Kaliningrad, Moscow, Saint Petersburg – Russia etc.
+Just to name a few of the most important appearances: Rochester, Baltimore, Washington DC, San Jose, Atlanta, New York – USA; Kaslo, Toronto, Edmonton, Vancouver – Canada; Burghausen, Berlin, Regensburg, München – Germany; Klaipeda, Kaunas – Lithuania; Riga, Saulkrasti – Latvia; Pori, Imatra – Finland; Tallin – Estonia; Glogow, Cracow, Warsaw – Poland; Stockholm – Sweden; London – England; Hradec Králové, Prague – Czech Republic; Bansko – Bulgaria; Graz, Vienna, Wiesen – Austria; Sarajevo – Bosnia and Herzegovina; Udine – Italy; Sines, Portiamo – Portugal; Baku – Azerbaijan; Seben, Garana, Targu Mures, Ploiest – Romania; Nis, Novi Sad, Belgrade – Serbia, Ulaanbaatar – Mongolia; Almaty – Kazahstan; Bishkek – Kirgistan; Kuala Lumpur, Penang – Malaysia, Dubai – United Arab Emirates, Koktebel, Lviv – Ukraine; The Hague – The Netherlands; Zagreb, Dubrovnik, Bale, Korcula, – Croatia; Bratislava, Kosice, Nové Zámky, Presov, Nove Mesto – Slovakia; Crete – Greece; Moscow, Kaliningrad, Perm, Saint Petersburg – Russia etc.

 In 2017 Djabe and London based Cherry Red Records started a cooperation.
-In the last two years Cherry Red released 3 albums under their Esoteric Antenna label.
-The Summer Storms and Rocking Rivers, Life Is A Journey – The Sardinia Tapes and the Life Is A journey – The Budapest Live Tapes albums got a great international distribution.
+In the last five years Cherry Red released 6 albums under their Esoteric Antenna label.
+The Summer Storms and Rocking Rivers, Life Is A Journey – The Sardinia Tapes and the Life Is A Journey – The Budapest Live Tapes, Back To Sardinia, The Magic Stag and the Journey Continues album got a great international recognition and distribution.

 The current lineup of Djabe are: